ScorchedPsyche/craftera_suite/README.md

 ### Player Contribution
 Account for player contribution to the server so that rewards can be given.

+### Seasons
+Enables Season support for the CraftEra Suite: useful when you reset your server often and play season-styled.

+Features:
+ - [ ] Database integration: once enabled mold database tables to support seasons;

 ### Spectator Mode
 Spectator mode with range limit configurable by admin or with automatic view range limit mode.